Mister Sinister: Fall of X and the Enigma Dominion

-While Sinister was trapped within the Pit, the genetic code he had implanted into the assassinated council members was nullified by Forge, with one key exception; Professor X, whom Sinister had experimented on as a child.
+While Sinister was trapped within the Pit of Exile, the genetic code he had implanted into the assassinated council members was nullified by Forge, with one key exception; Professor X, whom Sinister had experimented on as a child.
 As Krakoa was destroyed by Orchis, with mutantkind scattered, the part of Sinister within Xavier began looking for ways to overcome its host, and began piloting his body while he slept, simultaneously working on a way to fight the Sinister Dominion.
 After Xavier discovered the truth, Sinister revealed himself to him.
 He opened his mind to Xavier and managed to convince him not to kill himself and to work together with Sinister to stop the Dominion.

-Xavier and Sinister eventually discover the truth behind the four Nathaniel Essex Sinister clones; they were all created to absorb data, leading to the birth of a 5th "child" of Nathaniel Essex: an "apex AI" called Enigma, the same force revealed that stands above all creation, and is coming to end Eternity, the personification of the Multiverse.
+Xavier and Sinister eventually discover the truth behind the four Nathaniel Essex Sinister clones; they were all created to absorb data, leading to the birth of a fifth "child" of Nathaniel Essex: an "apex AI" called Enigma, the same force revealed that stands above all creation, and is coming to end Eternity, the personification of the multiverse.

 In truth, years ago, Essex decided the only way to defeat the coming machine supremacy was to join them, creating his own all-powerful artificial intelligence, which is where Enigma comes in.
 Enigma - using a Crown symbol similar to a card deck's King - is the 5th "child" of Essex, an AI that was able to reach Dominion outside time and space after all four clones attempted to reach said status, got incredibly close, and then failed to ascend.

+Mister Sinister hides his identity from the others by implanting his memories into a modified clone of Cypher.
+He wants Professor X to kill Moira MacTaggert so that the Enigma will not rise to power.
+Professor X allows Rasputin IV to kill Mister Sinister.
+After Krakoa relocates to the White Hot Room, Mister Sinister is revived by the Five and uses Krakoa's Atlantic and Pacific branches to return the X-Men to Earth.